MockTrial/BlockchainDigitalSignatures-2017/README.md

 **Mock Trial Landing Page: [https://mocktrial.github.io/BlockchainDigitalSignatures-2017](https://mocktrial.github.io/BlockchainDigitalSignatures-2017/)**

-On July 12th, 2017 [law.MIT.edu](https://law.MIT.edu) and [Massachusetts Legal Hackers](https://www.meetup.com/Massachusetts-Legal-Hackers/events/240407743) will conduct a mock trial event litigating admissibility of digital signatures executed using the same cryptographic key pair used with a public blockchain address.
+[law.MIT.edu](https://law.MIT.edu) and [Massachusetts Legal Hackers](https://www.meetup.com/Massachusetts-Legal-Hackers/events/240407743) are planning a mock trial event to explore admissibility of digital signatures executed using the same cryptographic key pair used with a public blockchain address.

-We plan to explore more issues as part of a broader mock trial event planned for the fall of 2017 in collaboration with partners in the fields of law (including a law school and bar association) and technology (including blockchain and UI/UX).
+We plan to include more issues as part of a broader mock trial event planned for the fall of 2017 in collaboration with partners in the fields of law (including a law school and bar association) and technology (including blockchain and UI/UX).
 However, the event on July 12th will be narrowly focused upon exploring the steps required to lay the legal foundation necessary for blockchan-backed digital signatures to be properly admissible as evidence.

 For a high level overview about mock trials, including how to enter evidence under the rules of procedure, check out our [Links and Resources Wiki Page](https://github.com/MockTrial/BlockchainDigitalSignatures-2017/wiki).